skgtech/skgtech.github.io/README.md

 ## Meetup Organizers

-If you don't see your meetup on the page please [open a new issue](https://github.com/thessaloniki/meetups/issues/new) and ask for your meetup to be included.
-Make sure to include the following information:

-* Your meetup's name
-* The period of your meetup (weekly, monthly, etc)
-* A short description about your meetup
-* Your meetups url
-* The meetups organizers and contact details (email, twitter, facebook, etc)
+If you are not familiar with Git then [please use our Online Form](https://docs.google.com/forms/d/15OfvYWpwuFXW-zOMOWFoYR6skHUNqzEdJts5hWtcL08/viewform).

+## Contributors and Maintainers

-If you know your way with Github then please send a pull request [by editing the `_data/meetups.yaml` file](https://github.com/thessaloniki/meetups/blob/master/_data/meetups.yaml).
+If you know your way with Github, editing and updating the meetups and the agenda is very simple, just [edit the `_data/meetups.yaml` or `_data/agenda.yaml` files](https://github.com/thessaloniki/meetups/blob/master/_data/) and send a Pull Request.

-## Web Designers
+## Web Developers

 If you want to contribute to the development of this site you first need to setup your environment based on the project's requirements.